themattrix/interpose/README.md

 long long unsigned (*original)(wtf_t*[], int (*)(char, mander_t))
 ```

 Truth be told, I _used_ to allow `NO_CPP=1` to be specified and the application would generate C code instead of C++ code.
 I removed that functionality because the generated code was gross.
-I could add it back in, but I really don't want to. _Don't make me add it back in!_
+I could add it back in, but I really don't want to.

 > ##### Why C++11?